 Every Thursday, I participated in a Skype call with Sherry and Paula.
 During these Skype calls, Sherry would update me about what was happening on the Cambodian side.
 We would also discuss the work I had been doing during the past week.
 I looked forward to these meetings because, although I live close to 9,000 miles away from Phnom Penh, it was a time when I felt more connected to Cambodia and to the farmers we were trying to help.

-While we graciously accept help in all forms, the most impactful way to make a difference is most likely volunteering.
-We accept volunteers both in country as well as remotely.
-No matter what your field of interests or specialties are, there is more than likely a place for you here at Agri-Smart and a platform to start creating change.
+While we graciously accept help in all forms, the most impactful way to make a difference is volunteering.
+We accept volunteers both in-country as well as remotely.
+No matter what your field of interests or specialties are, there is more than likely a place for you here at BB2C and a platform to start creating change.

 3. Favorite restaurant in Phnom Penh